tda-in-ml/tda-in-ml.github.io/cfp.md

 is *double-blind*, so please ensure that all papers are appropriately anonymised.

-We also welcome extended abstracts of up to 1 page in length that describe open problems, novel applications, or challenges in *Topological Data Analysis*, *Topological Machine Learning*, or related areas.
-We explicitly welcome papers that have been recently published or are under submission to another venue.
-Please mark such papers upon submission and mention their publishing details in the text.
+We also welcome extended abstracts of up to 2 pages in length that describe open problems, novel applications, or challenges in *Topological Data Analysis*, *Topological Machine Learning*, and related areas.
+Again, this length does not include references or any supplementary materials.
+We also permit papers that have been recently published or are under submission to another venue.
+Please mark such papers accordingly upon submission.

 Accepted papers and extended abstracts will be presented as brief talks of 5--7 minutes length.
 Authors will also have the option to present